Demonstration-Free Robotic Control via LLM Agents: Simulation Evaluation

 \subsection{Cross-Embodiment Evaluation on MetaWorld}

-MetaWorld uses a different robot arm (Sawyer vs.\ Franka Panda) and simulation environment, testing cross-embodiment generalization.
-We apply the identical agent setup and prompts from LIBERO without adaptation.
+MetaWorld uses a different robot arm (Sawyer vs.\ Franka Panda) and simulation environment, testing cross-embodiment transfer in simulation.
+With a simulator-specific interface configured, we apply the identical agent setup and prompts from LIBERO without task-specific adaptation.
 FAEA achieves \textbf{96\% success rate} (48/50 tasks) using native agent capabilities alone (Table~\ref{tab:metaworld}).
-We marked two tasks as failed even though the created tasks succeeded, as both did not follow instructions: one task cheated after looking at states inside the internal MetaWorld package, and one created a brute-force script performing exhaustive search of final pose.
-Although such behavior may be desirable in some cases, we wanted to focus on the core intended LLM agent functionalities.
-FAEA achieves \textbf{100\% success} with human coaching from LIBERO, as both benchmarks are very similar.
+We marked two tasks as failed even though the created tasks succeeded: one accessed internal MetaWorld state, and one performed an exhaustive search of final poses.
+FAEA achieves \textbf{100\% success} with LIBERO-derived coaching.
+These results concern similar simulated tabletop domains, not physical hardware.